Authentication

 Requesting Client Credentials

 To obtain these credentials please speak with your company's HR Super User or PageUp representative.
 HR Super Users should refer to the Requesting API Credentials article in the knowledge portal for more information (or please feel free to contact your Customer Success Manager).
-Please note that different credentials for your UAT and Production environments.

 https://<environment>.<dataCentreId>.pageuppeople.com/connect/token